openstack-archive/fuel-docs/pages/user-guide/fuel-plugins/010-install-plugin.rst

 * *Non-Certified* - reviewed, tested in terms of code and installation procedure, but not supported by Mirantis.

-All plugins, both certified and non-certified, are digitally signed and hosted by Mirantis.

 Installation steps
 ------------------